dualitysol/news-getter/readme.md

 For yet here are only unit tests

-You can easily run it by:
+You can easily run it by command:

-Command:
 ```sh
 $ npm run unit-test
 ```

-If your API_KEY for News API is expired, you can use local server with mocked data.
+If your `API_KEY` for News API is expired, you can use local server with mocked data.

 Simply run next command: